duckheadsoftware/HEIC-to-JPEG/README.md

 ![](Images/heic-to-jpeg.png)

-# Bugs
+# Bugs & New Features

-Software is never perfect.
-There will always be bugs, but we want to make sure that you have the proper tools to report them to us.
-When you spot an issue, please open a new issue and include the following details:
-- Which variant and version of the software
-- A brief summary of the bug
-- What you expect to happen
-- What actually happens
-- Reproduction steps

-The above details will help us work with you in fixing the issue.
+Software is never perfect, there will always be the odd bug or room for improvement, so please report them to us using the issue tracker.
+We don't want this to be hard, so all we ask is that you include the variant and version of the software you're discussing.

 # FAQ